FA

 • Serving of the complaint with a process server

-Court filing, process server, and court runner fees are not included (typically $150–$250).
-If your case resolves before the initial hearing, you receive a $100 refund.
+Court filing, process server, and court runner fees are not included — a $300 advance for costs is required.
 This is an attorney service.

 Evict a Tenant